igocreate/igo/docs/README.md

 # Documentation

-Igo is a Node.js web framework for developing web applications.
+Igo.js is a Node.js web framework for developing web applications.

 In a few seconds, it provides a working pre-configured development environment.

-## Why, but why ?
+## Why but why ?

 We love Node.js, it's a fantastic and easy technology to build and run web applications.
 After building a few projects, we found that it was very easy to duplicate the *technical* files: